 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) 2016-02, Leases (Topic 842), and a related ASU 2018-11, Leases (Topic 842): Targeted Improvements, in July 2018.
-The primary effect of prospectively adopting this guidance, effective for the System on July 1, 2019, is the recognition of right-of-use assets and obligations for operating leases and inclusion on the System's Consolidated Balance Sheet.
+The primary effect of prospectively adopting this guidance, effective for the System on July 1, 2019, is the recognition of right-of-use assets and obligations for operating leases in the System's Consolidated Balance Sheet.

 The System also adopted FASB ASU 2017-07, Compensation - Retirement Benefits (Topic 715) using the full retrospective method of application.
-The most significant impact of adopting the new standard is to the presentation of employee benefit costs in the System's Consolidated Statement of Operations and Changes in Net Assets.
-Only the service cost component of employer sponsored defined benefit pension and postretirement benefit plans is now included in employee benefit costs.
+The most significant impact is the presentation of employee benefit costs in the System's Consolidated Statement of Operations and Changes in Net Assets.
+Only the service cost component of employer sponsored defined benefit pension and post-retirement benefit plans is now included in the employee benefits cost.
 Other components of such benefit plans are required to be presented separately from the service cost and are included in nonoperating income.
 The prior period presented has been adjusted for comparability.